Default S3 method

 alpha

-The alpha level for confidence/credible intervals.
+Significance level for pooled confidence intervals.

 nsim